aiyumi/aiyumi.github.io/posts/steemit-first-impressions.en.md

 Edit (13:35): wow, looks like Steemit brought in a few Twitter followers as well!
 The number went from 7 to 11 (11 here too?
 XD ) I only noticed this when I went to Twitter to publish a link to this blog post. :D

+Edit (2020/10/20): in the beginning of 2020, Steemit was bought, and the direction it was headed didn't please many important community members, and the community joined forces to create a new social network called Hive.
+Most of the bigger apps and projects that were using Steemit, including the DSound audio streaming platform that I mentioned, migrated to Hive and are no longer on Steemit.
+For all these reasons, if you were thinking about signing up after reading this post, you may consider [signing up to Hive][hiveonboard] instead.

 [twitter_en]: https://mobile.twitter.com/aiyumi_en
 [yt]: https://www.youtube.com/user/AiyumiBr